What You'll Learn

 Our students walk away with the critical thinking, analysis, and practical skills to create and execute content strategies that get real results.
 Our 48-credit curriculum covers research, planning, management, finance, social media, and more.

-Because our courses are for working professionals, we offer them on evenings and weekends.
+Our courses are designed for working professionals.
+We offer them on evenings and weekends.
 Most students complete the program in two academic years (six 10-week terms), but you can negotiate a pace that works for you.
 The grid below shows when we offer required courses.